fsari2/Atmos-Statistics/README.md

 * Gamma and Extreme Value Distribution for precipitation data.
 The problem covers monthly and daily precipitation analysis over the US Midwest area.
 In this topic, there is also a calculation of Standardized Precip.
 Index (SPI), two extreme value distributions (GEV and Gen-Pareto), and their corresponding return period.
 * Trend analysis using Mann-Kendal Trend test for land-use land-cover from NDVI data.
 * Principal Component Analysis (PC/EOF) for temperature anomaly over South America.
 * Canonical Correlation Analysis (CCA) for soil moisture and precipitation over South America.
+* Linear regression with multiple variables.
+* Periodogram and FFT analysis on time series data.

 This repo will be updated frequently [^1] as the problem comes up.